C0DEFLUX/Bug-Report-Tool-Frontend/README.md

-# 🐞 Bug Report Tool – Spring Boot + MySQL + Docker
+# 🖥️ Bug Report Frontend – React

-A simple bug tracking API built with **Spring Boot**, **MySQL**, and **Docker**.
+A simple React frontend for reporting and viewing bugs using the Spring Boot API.

 ---

 ## 📦 Features

-- REST API to report and view bugs
-- MySQL database integration
-- Dockerized setup for easy deployment
-- DevTools-enabled for fast development
+- Form to submit new bug reports
+- Bug list display fetched from backend API
+- Axios-based communication with backend
+- Easy to configure API URL

 ---

 ## 🛠 Requirements

-- Java 17+
+- Node.js (v16+ recommended)
-- Maven
+- npm or yarn
-- Docker & Docker Compose

 ---